19hours/sg-statutes/Acts/Civil Aviation Authority of Singapore Act.md

 (c) providing that a contravention thereof shall be punishable by a fine not exceeding $10,000 or with imprisonment for a term not exceeding 2 years or both as may be specified in the rules.

-(5) Any master plan approved by the Authority immediately upon the commencement of Division 3 of Part IV for any airport or any part thereof shall be deemed to be a master plan approved under, and in accordance with rules made under, this section for that airport.
+(5) Any master plan approved by the Authority immediately upon the commencement of this Division for any airport or any part thereof shall be deemed to be a master plan approved under, and in accordance with rules made under, this section for that airport.

 ### Major airport development in accordance with master plan